Whitewater kayaking: History

 1955, Herbert Baschin in Stuttgart built the first polyester/fiber kayak.
 Despite the much improved manoeuvrability and material, Baschin's hard shell was received with skepticism by paddle sport enthusiasts who were in love with their folboats and depended on public transportation.
 The ice broke when owning an automobile became affordable.
 The hard shell kayak was easily hauled to rivers and remote put-ins that were not accessible before.
 In the late 60s the WW sport started to spread from Europe around the world and transformed from adventure trips into a hardcore sport.
 With it came safety consciousness and protective gear.

 1973, Tom Johnson, a racer and trainer from Kernville, California designs and markets the Hollowform: the first roto-moulded polyethylene boat.
 It was mass-produced by a garbage can manufacturing company.
 These virtually indestructible boats revolutionized the sport and quickly took off in California.
 Paddlers no longer had to constantly repair their boats during and after trips.
 They began to be able to use rocks as part of the strategy of negotiating difficult rapids.
 Hard runs became more accessible to less-skilled paddlers.

 In 1978, Bill Masters, a kayaker and inventor in Liberty, South Carolina further perfected rotational moulding for kayaks with his company Perception Kayaks.
 Bill advanced the sport of whitewater kayaking beyond any of his predecessors through consistent innovations in manufacturing and design.
 His patented processes are still used to this day.

 In 1980 the manufacturer Prijon in Rosenheim introduced polyethylene to Europe which made WW boating virtually maintenance and repair free in giant contrast to the Faltboot which had started it all.

-1980 Holger Machatschek, together with ESKIMO kayak company in Landsberg, Germany, developed the first 2.2 m playboat called Topolino which galvanized kayaking into many new and exciting forms of extreme sports.
+1980 Holger Machatschek, together with ESKIMO kayak company in Landsberg, Germany, developed the first 2.2 m playboat called Topolino.
+The shorter, more maneuverable boat helped expand kayaking into new the new style that became known as playboating.